brenderbee/self-assessment/README.md

     + HTML5 new media elements: <audio>, <embed>, <source>, <video
     + CSS3: rounded corners (border-radius), border-image, box-shadow,text-shadow, gradient, rgba with opacity, transform with rotation, web fonts, animations, media queries
   - _Can you describe your workflow when creating a webpage?_
+    + I typically start with some sort of sketch mock-up.
+If I am using a framework like Angular, then I determine what parts of the site warrent their own component (does it do a discrete task) and which components need to be children and parents.
+I typically build/style each component and make sure that it works independentally of the other components.
+Testing is important at this stage so I will test my logic to ensure that it wotrks.
+I include media queries and image opitmization so that mobile devices are not loading unnecessarily large files.
+If I'm using a module bundler like webpack, than I will use that to minify and bundle my code.
+Check that the site works as expected across various clients.